harness/developer-hub/docs/software-supply-chain-assurance/generate-sbom.md

 * **SBOM Tool:** Select the tool to use to generate the SBOM, such as **Syft**.
 * **SBOM Format:** Select **SPDX** or **CycloneDX**.
 * **Artifact Type:** Select the type of artifact that the SBOM is for, such as **Image**.
-* **Container Registry:** Select the [connector](/docs/category/connectors) for the container registry where your artifact is stored.
-For example, if the image is on Docker Hub, you need a [Docker connector](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference).
+* **Container Registry:** select the [Docker Registry connector](/docs/platform/Connectors/Cloud-providers/ref-cloud-providers/docker-registry-connector-settings-reference) that is configured for the Docker-compliant container registry where the artifact is stored, such as Docker Hub, Amazon ECR, or GCR.
-* **Image:** The repo path, in your container registry, and tag for the image for which you're generating an SBOM, such as `my-docker-repo/my-artifact:latest`.
+* **Image:** The repo path (in your container registry) and tag for the image for which you're generating an SBOM, such as `my-docker-repo/my-artifact:latest`.
 * **Private Key:** The [Harness file secret](/docs/platform/secrets/add-file-secrets) containing the private key to use to sign the attestation.
 * **Password:** The [Harness text secret](/docs/platform/Secrets/add-use-text-secrets) containing the password for the private key.